Am I an Addict?

 - Music Therapy

-Sabino Recovery believes that not everyone recovers the same way.
-For this reason, we are not a 12-Step Based program; we offer exposure to a variety of recovery methods, including 12-Step for those that are interested.
-If a resident would like to seek support in the 12-Step process, our therapists have a thorough knowledge of the program and are able to incorporate its principles into an individual’s therapeutic process.
+Not everyone recovers the same way so while we are not a 12-Step based program, we know how helpful 12-Step can be for many people and offer it for those who are interested.
+Our therapists have a thorough knowledge of the program and can incorporate its principles into an individual’s therapeutic process.

-Additionally, while here at Sabino Recovery, residents who are interested have the opportunity to attend one weekly, offsite 12-Step meeting.
-There is also an option to attend an on-site, staff led & peer-driven 12-Step meeting focusing on a variety of topics such as alcoholism, addiction, and codependency.
-Either of these options is designed to offer exposure to 12-Step recovery while supporting the spiritual journey of our residents.
+While here at Sabino Recovery, residents who are interested in 12-Step programs have the opportunity to attend one weekly, offsite meeting.
+There is also an option to attend an on-site, staff-led 12-Step meeting focusing on a variety of topics such as alcoholism, addiction, and codependency.

-By offering exposure to 12-Step recovery, interested residents are able to learn more about the background, format, and principles of 12-Step meetings.
-The goal of Sabino Recovery is to help anyone interested feel comfortable continuing their journey in their hometown.
+Our goal is to help anyone interested in 12-Step feel comfortable continuing their journey in their hometown.
 This typically includes finding a “home group,” choosing a sponsor, and completing the steps.